ANNarchy/ANNarchy.github.io/docs/manual/Connector.md

 ### fixed_probability in Python

-The connector method needs to return a `CSR` object storing the connectivity.
+The connector method needs to return a `LILConnectivity` object storing the connectivity.
 For each post-synaptic neuron receiving synapses, a list of pre-synaptic ranks, weight values and delays must be added to the structure.
 If you use 2D or 3D populations you need to transform the